craftingcity/The-Known-World/Prenotes Jan 18 25.md

 - B: 10
 - C:
 7 - Wren

+They won, we'll pick up next time right after the fight, where we reveal who the initial attackers were, and what loot the had - we know they were wearing chitin and had carbines.

 We leave our heroes on the date of ...
 AF, as they ...